Our View: The slow but sure way out of a crisis

-If you live in Massachusetts, you probably looked across the state line with a twinge of jealously Friday.
+Those living in Massachusetts looked to New Hampshire with a twinge of envy last Friday.

 Who doesn’t need a haircut?
 And who doesn’t want to sit down and eat a cheeseburger you didn’t cook at a table not in your kitchen or dining room?